| International Meeting2004 World Conference against A and H Bombs

 of public recognition of occupation offenses.
 Many people and groups

+are enacting such strategies of support.
 We can oppose the growth of the US Empire in our own countries

 by struggling against the rearrangement of the NATO and US bases